mayajuman/mayajuman.github.io/research.md

 <img src="/public/museum_bats.jpeg" alt="xray" align="left" style="margin: 10px 10px 0px 0px; width:230px">

-<p align=left>My second chapter uses trait-based machine learning models to predict paramyxovirus hosts within Pteropodidae.
+<p align=left>My second chapter uses ecological trait-based machine learning models to predict paramyxovirus hosts within Pteropodidae.
 I will then test these "novel" host predictions by screening historical museum specimens for viral RNA.
-Natural history museums remain an untapped resource for pathogen discovery and surveillance, and I'm excited to be working on this interdisciplinary project with support from <a href="https://www.viralemergence.org/" target="_blank">Verena</a>, <a href="https://acceleratescience.github.io/" target="_blank">Accelerate Science</a>, and the Cambridge Centre for Data-Driven Discovery.</p>
+Natural history collections remain largely untapped resources for pathogen discovery and surveillance, and I'm excited to be working on this interdisciplinary project with support from <a href="https://www.viralemergence.org/" target="_blank">Verena</a>, <a href="https://acceleratescience.github.io/" target="_blank">Accelerate Science</a>, and the Cambridge Centre for Data-Driven Discovery.</p>

 <br />